emilianvrd/Maneuvers/Science maneuvers/Flourishes/Gadget flourishes.md

 2 actions\
 A ray with the power to sap a foe's strength flashes from your hand.
 A target within 24m of you must make a Might saving throw.
 Each creature within 10m of the original target must also make this Might saving throw.
 On a failure, the target takes a -2 penalty attack rolls and ability checks for 1 minute.
 You can use this Flourish once per day.

+## Sabotage
+You hack and cripple your opponents weapons and gear.
+Make a Gadget attack against a creature within 12m.
+If you don't have proficiency in computer science, you take a -1 penalty to this roll.
+On a Success, the target takes a -2 Status penalty to checks and DCs that the item enhances until the start of your next turn.
+On a Critical Success, the target also can't activatet the item, but any passive benefit would still apply.
+For example, if you targeted a weapon, it would take a -2 penalty to attacks and DCs to resist the weapons effects on a Success, and be unable to use the weapon on a Critical Success.
+If you targeted armor, you give the target a penalty to its Dexterity Defense Rolls or DCs, but the Item bonus from the armor would not be completely negated on a Critical Success.

 ## Sunbeam
 Blinded, Light, Radiant, Technological\
 2 actions\